 A monitoring-only platform creates a dependency on the agency to produce all content separately.
 This is not inherently disqualifying if the agency has a strong content team, but it does mean the platform is a dashboard, not a delivery tool.
 The agency should price the platform accordingly (it is a cost center, not a revenue multiplier) and understand that scaling beyond 5 to 10 clients will require proportional content team growth.

-No Verification Loop
+No Monitoring Loop

 How to Evaluate: Trial Checklist